bettergovph/govchain/docs/EXTENSIBILITY.md

-# GovChain Extensibility Guide
+# OpenGovChain Extensibility Guide

 ## Overview

-GovChain is designed as a **foundational platform** - tokenless by default but fully extensible.
+OpenGovChain is designed as a **foundational platform** - tokenless by default but fully extensible.
 Agencies can add custom modules for tokenomics, governance, financial transactions, and other blockchain utilities based on their specific needs.

 ### What's Included vs. What Requires Development